Trapped in a Dating Sim: The World of Otome Games Is Tough for Mobs

 Trapped in a Dating Sim: The World of Otome Games Is Tough for Mobs (乙女ゲー世界はモブに厳しい世界です, Otomegē Sekai wa Mobu ni Kibishii Sekai Desu) is a Japanese light novel series written by Yomu Mishima and illustrated by Monda.
-It was originally self-published as a web novel on the Shōsetsuka ni Narō platform by the author beginning on October 1, 2017, and ending on October 15, 2019, concluding with seven parts and 176 chapters.
-It later began publishing as a light novel by Micro Magazine under their GC Novels imprint on May 30, 2018.
+It was originally self-published as a web novel on the web novel service Shōsetsuka ni Narō from October 1, 2017, to October 15, 2019.
+The series was later published by Micro Magazine as a light novel under their GC Novels imprint on May 30, 2018.
 A manga adaptation of the series by Jun Shiosato began serialization on October 5, 2018, and is published under the Dragon Comics Age imprint by Fujimi Shobo.
 Seven Seas Entertainment publishes both the light novel and the manga adaptation in English.
 An anime television series adaptation by ENGI aired from April to June 2022.
-A second season has been announced.
+A second season aired from July to September 2026.

 Plot

 An office worker dies and finds himself reincarnated as Leon Fou Bartfort in the Holfort Kingdom of the otome game that he was forced to complete by his sister.
 In this world, women reign supreme, and survival is particularly tough for 'mobs', background characters like him.
 Using his encyclopedic knowledge of the game from his past life, Leon sets on disrupting this world and its social hierarchy by finding the cheat item Luxion and enrolling in the Holtfort Academy.
 He attempts to live a normal life and find a wife, but through his actions he gets embroiled in all kinds of schemes, all while mingling with the nobility and other characters of the otome game.